schaechinger/internetmarke/README.md

 As soon as you have items in your shopping cart you can order those.
-This is the main method where the virtual shopping cart is pushed to the service, the vouchers ar getting generated and your Portokasse account gets charged with the total shopping cart amount.
+This is the main method where the virtual shopping cart is pushed to the service, the vouchers are being generated and your Portokasse account gets charged with the total shopping cart amount.

 However you can use the `dryrun` option to just validate the shopping cart and